National Trails Day Celebration

 The Greenway Trust coordinated conservation corps crews and volunteers to build a new trail to connect the two parking lots, resurface the Little Si Trail and build retaining walls, steps, and drainage and rock turnpike to prevent erosion.
 Over the past two years, Greenway volunteers contributed 6,300 hours on this trail.

 “The new and improved Little Si Trail, expanded parking area and new bridge over the Middle Fork Snoqualmie River offer better access for the hiking public to this great trail,” said Bill Chapman.
 “Little Si offers close-in hiking for the family with a Northwest forest feel and sweeping views of the Snoqualmie Valley, right in the heart of the Greenway.
 We truly appreciate the hard work by the Washington State Department of Natural Resources and King County Department of Transportation, as well as the efforts of hundreds of Greenway volunteers who made these improvements possible.”

 King County needed a new Mount Si Bridge across the Snoqualmie River.
 DNR needed a new parking lot and access away from the road for the huge influx of hikers and climbers at Little Si.
 DNR offered the county a staging area for bridge construction and King County provided the design and permitting of DNR’s parking lot.

-Funding came from a $250,000grant to pay for construction of the new parking lot as well as a $75,000 Recreation Trails
+Funding came from a $250,000 Washington Wildlife and Recreation Program grant to pay for construction of the new parking lot as well as a $75,000 Recreation Trails

 Program grant and $55,000 in DNR capital funding to rebuild the trail.
 Combining the bridge and parking lot saved significant funds, and one stormwater retention facility could be used rather than two separate ones.